27m/nftlistmaker/README.md

 It relies on the [Rolimon's Item API](https://www.rolimons.com/itemapi/itemdetails) to fetch details of every single limited item on the catalog.

+I created a proxy at m2rsh.xyz/roli that caches the Rolimon's Item API every 5 minutes to reduce spam to the API.

 ## What is a NFT list?

 A NFT list tells your tradebot what items you don't want to send trades for / accept on.
 This is crucial for tradebotting so that you don't take losses and accept projected or fluctuating items.